 Contact: Chastity Case – email@example.com

 Currently, there are 19 chartered campus clubs and societies.
 These groups sponsor many events for the entire campus, as well as those planned for their own members.
 Students wishing to form a new club or society on campus must seek official recognition through the Student Government Association.
 A chartering form must be submitted along with a copy of the proposed organization’s constitution and bylaws.
-Upon approval by the SGA Senate, the constitution and bylaws shall be forwarded to the Director of Student Life and Development and then on to the Vice President for Student Services for final approval.
+Upon approval by the SGA Senate, the constitution and bylaws shall be forwarded to the Coordinator of Student Life and then on to the Director of Student Life and Development for final approval.
 Clubs approved to operate on campus must have their charters renewed each fall.
-For a complete club handbook, contact the Student Government Association at firstname.lastname@example.org or (828) 398-7205, or the Student Life Coordinator at email@example.com or (828) 398-7594.
+For a complete club handbook, contact the Student Government Association at firstname.lastname@example.org or (828) 398-7205.